o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 For a third-party product, you must provide an external link to the source.
 Only do this for the first on-page instance, or when it's most relevant.

-For supplemental information, you may not need to use an external link.
+For supplemental information, consider whether an external link is needed at all.
 Providing a brief explanation may suffice and is preferred because it keeps the user's focus on the current topic.